Healthy Eating During Pregnancy

 If you are someone that is lucky enough to not have to suffer through morning sickness hopefully this process shouldn’t be that difficult.
 Make sure you are eating enough but don’t think that you are eating for two.
 Medical professionals say you just need to eat and extra 300 calories each day to sustain a pregnant body.
 300 calories is not that much.
 Think of a peanut butter sandwich or yogurt with berries and granola.
 It is really just one good hearty snack.
 Who amongst us hasn’t had that feeling that we could eat more than we really should and those calories came from refined carbs or sugary desserts.
 I am raising my hand too.
 I got in the cereal trap with my second pregnancy.
 I would have a couple bowls of cereal (they were small bowls so don’t judge me!) as an after lunch snack for a while.
 After getting on the scale however a week or two in I stopped that habit pretty quickly.

 I think it is so easy to say “I’m pregnant.
 I want special attention.
 I’m tired.
 My life is changing so quickly.
 I’m excited and scared.
 Give me a doughnut!”
 We all feel it.
 It is okay.
-Just know that it will pack on the pounds and you will have to deal with it later.
+Just know that it may pack on the pounds and you will have to deal with it later.

 What Not to Eat When Pregnant